Speaking: Interactive Communication B1 - Lesson 5: Handling Simple Interruptions

 Function: Handling Simple Interruptions

-In meetings or group discussions, it's sometimes necessary to interrupt1 to ask an important question or add a key idea.
+In meetings or group discussions, it's sometimes necessary to interrupt to ask a question or add a key idea.
 Doing this politely is a very important communication skill.

 Manager: ...so, the first step is to do market research.
 Then, we need to analyze the data, and after that, we...

-You: Sorry to interrupt, but2 could I ask a quick question about the budget?
+You: Sorry to interrupt, but could I ask a quick question about the budget?

 Manager: That's a good question.
-If I could just finish this point,3 I'll get to the budget next.
+If I could just finish this point, I'll get to the budget next.

 You: Of course.
 Sorry about that.